huggingface/blog/ram-efficient-pytorch-fsdp.md

 ```

 # Conclusion
 We successfully fine-tuned 70B Llama model using PyTorch FSDP in a multi-node multi-gpu setting while addressing various challenges.
+We saw how 🤗 Transformers and 🤗 Accelerates now supports efficient way of initializing large models when using FSDP to overcome CPU RAM getting out of memory.
+This was followed by recommended practices for saving/loading intermediate checkpoints and how to save the final model in a way to readily use it.
+To enable faster training and reducing GPU memory usage, we outlined the importance of Flash Attention and Gradient Checkpointing.
+Overall, we can see how a simple config using 🤗 Accelerate enables finetuning of such large models in a multi-node multi-gpu setting.